fredbi/go-experiments/go-openapi/README.md

 Unfortunately, my response to that one is kind of diluted all over this note.
 To move up to that stage, there are so many things that need to be reviewed and improved.

-As a maintainer and user, I've hit the following issues and raised the following criticisms:
+As a maintainer and user, I've hit the following issues and may raise quite a few (constructive) criticisms:
 * CLI
-  1. the main intent of the tool is to provide a CLI, but there are too many built-in features
+  1. the main intent of the tool is to expose a CLI user-interface, but there are too many built-in features
   2. the tool is highly customizable, but documentation about how to do so is scarce
   3. should improve the dockerized use case
   4. bloated/undocumented options